Counting filter restricted paths in $\mathbb{Z}^2$ lattice: Counting paths with wall and two filter restrictions

 where $F_M^{(N)}= {N\choose\frac{N-M}{2}}-{N\choose{\frac{N-M}{2}-1}}$. \end{theorem} \begin{proof} We will start by using results of Theorem \ref{TH2} as the boundary conditions on the axis $x=l-1$ and then apply Theorem \ref{TH3}.

 Let us consider the path restrictions of Theorem \ref{TH2} (the wall $\mathcal{W}_0^L$ and filter $\mathcal{F}_{l-1}^1$).
-According to (\ref{zzz}) the weighted number of paths that end $(l-1,N)$ is
+According to (\ref{zzzz}) the weighted number of paths that end $(l-1,N)$ is

+Here and below by $\sum^{\dots}$ we denote the summation over all possible $i$ that give nonzero contribution.
 These boundary conditions on the axis $x=l-1$ determine the number of paths that end to the right of the filter $\mathcal{F}_{l-1}^1$.
 Therefore we may change conditions to the left of the filter as long as the weighted number of paths that end at $(l-1,N)$ remains the same.
-The expression (\ref{q}) and Lemma \ref{l4} suggest that we can consider two separate sets of initial conditions with no wall restriction.
+Expression (\ref{qgg}) and Lemma \ref{l4} suggest that we can consider two separate sets of initial conditions with no wall restriction.
 The first set of initial conditions includes $(w_1w_2)^i(0,0)$ as the path starting points while only the filter $\mathcal{F}_{l-1}^1$ restriction is present.
 The second set of initial conditions includes $w_1(w_1w_2)^i(0,0)$ the path starting points and only the filter restriction $\mathcal{F}_{l-1}^1$.

 To prove (\ref{th4}) we will take these two sets of initial conditions with $\mathcal{F}_{l-1}^1$ and place another filter restriction $\mathcal{F}_{2l-1}^2$.
 Therefore the problem is reduced to two separate problems.
 The first problem is to count weighted number $Z_+^i$ of paths from each $(w_1w_2)^i(0,0)$ to $(M,N)$ in the presence of $\mathcal{F}_{l-1}^1$ and $\mathcal{F}_{2l-1}^2$ and to sum these numbers over $i$.
 The second problem is to count weighted number $Z_-^i$ of paths from all $w_1(w_1w_2)^i(0,0)$ to $(M,N)$ in the presence of $\mathcal{F}_{l-1}^1$ and $\mathcal{F}_{2l-1}^2$ and to sum these numbers over $i$.
 The required weighted number of paths will be given by